-Use this function to calculate centrality measures. under one or several distance thresholds.
+Use this function to calculate radial and medial centrality measure under one or several distance thresholds.

 MK_RMCentrality(